bcbridges/E-Commerce/README.md

 ## How to Contribute

-Please contact me at the email provided in the Questions section if you wish to contribute to this repository.
+If you want to contribute to this repository, please email me at bbridgesdev@gmail.com.

 ## Tests